agairola/cissp/Domain-7/preventing-and-monitoring-incidents.md

     * Endpoint-Based DLP - `files stored on a system as well as files sent to external devices, such as printers`

   * **Drawback** A DLP system doesn’t have the ability to decrypt data.
 Major advance persistent threat (ATP) include Fancy Bear ([APT 28](https://en.wikipedia.org/wiki/Fancy_Bear)) and Cozy Bear ([APT 29](https://en.wikipedia.org/wiki/Cozy_Bear)).

+#### Steganography

+  * Steganography is the practice of embedding a message within a file.
+For example, individuals can modify bits within a picture file to embed a message.
+The change is imperceptible to someone looking at the picture, but if other people know to look for the message, they can extract it.

+  * It is possible to detect steganography attempts if you have the original file and a file you suspect has a hidden message.
+If you use a hashing algorithm such as Secure Hash Algorithm 3 (SHA-3), you can create a hash of both files.
+If the hashes are the same, the file does not have a hidden message.
+However, if the hashes are different, it indicates the second file has been modified.
+Forensic analysis techniques might be able to retrieve the message.

+#### Watermarking

+  * Watermarking is the practice of embedding an image or pattern in paper that isn’t readily perceivable.
+It is often used with currency to thwart counterfeiting attempts.
+Similarly, organizations often use watermarking in documents.

+  * From the perspective of egress monitoring, DLP systems can detect the watermark in unencrypted files.

+  * A digital watermark is a secretly embedded marker in a digital file.
+For example, some movie studios digitally mark copies of movies sent to different distributors.

+### Auditing to Assess Effectiveness

+*Auditing* is a methodical examination or review of an environment to ensure compliance with regulations and to detect abnormalities, unauthorized occurrences, or crimes.
+It verifies that the security mechanisms deployed in an environment are providing adequate security for the environment.
+The test process ensures that personnel are following the requirements dictated by the security policy or other regulations, and that no significant holes or weaknesses exist in deployed security solutions.

+*Auditors* perform the auditing.

+#### Inspection Audits

+Two important audits within the context of access control are access review audits and user entitlement audits.

+It’s important to clearly define and adhere to the frequency of audit reviews.
+Frequency is related to level of risk.
+Auditing is key element of *due care*.

+#### Access Review Audits

+Many organizations perform periodic access reviews and audits to ensure that object access and account management practices support the security policy.
+These audits verify that users do not have excessive privileges and that accounts are managed appropriately.
+They ensure that secure processes and procedures are in place, that personnel are following them, and that these processes and procedures are working as expected.

+The access review verifies that a policy exists and that personnel are following it.
+When terminated employees have continued access to the network after an exit interview, they can easily cause damage.
+For example, an administrator can create a separate administrator account and use it to access the network even if the administrator’s original account is disabled.

+#### User Entitlement Audits

+User entitlement refers to the privileges granted to users.
+Users need rights and permissions (privileges) to perform their job, but they only need a limited number of privileges.
+In the context of user entitlement, the principle of least privilege ensures that users have only the privileges they need to perform their job and no more.

+#### Audits of Privileged Groups

+Many organizations use groups as part of a Role Based Access Control model.
+It’s important to limit the membership of groups that have a high-level of privileges, such as administrator groups

+#### Dual Administrator Accounts

+Many organizations require administrators to maintain two accounts.
+They use one account for regular day-to-day use.
+A second account has additional privileges and they use it for administrative work.
+This reduces the risk associated with this privileged account.

+### Security Audits and Reviews

+Security audits and reviews help ensure that an organization has implemented security controls properly.
+Access review audits (presented earlier in this chapter) assess the effectiveness of access controls.
+These reviews ensure that accounts are managed appropriately, don’t have excessive privileges, and are disabled or deleted when required.
+In the context of the Security Operations domain, security audits help ensure that management controls are in place.
+The following list includes some common items to check:

+  * Patch Management
+  * Vulnerability Management
+  * Configuration Management
+  * Change Management

+### Reporting Audit Results

+The actual formats used by an organization to produce reports from audits vary.
+However, reports should address a few basic or central concepts:

+  * The purpose of the audit
+  * The scope of the audit
+  * The results discovered or revealed by the audit

+In addition to these basic concepts, audit reports often include many details specific to the environment, such as time, date, and a list of the audited systems.
+They can also include a wide range of content that focuses on

+  * Problems, events, and conditions
+  * Standards, criteria, and baselines
+  * Causes, reasons, impact, and effect
+  * Recommended solutions and safeguards

+#### Protecting Audit Results

+  * They should be assigned a classification label and only those people with sufficient privilege should have access to audit reports.
+This includes high-level executives and security personnel involved in the creation of the reports or responsible for the correction of items mentioned in the reports.

+  * Auditors sometimes create a separate audit report (overview or summary of findings) with limited data for other personnel.
+This modified report provides only the details relevant to the target audience.

+#### Distributing Audit Reports

+  * It’s common to file a signed confirmation of receipt.
+When an audit report contains information about serious security violations or performance issues, personnel escalate it to higher levels of management for review, notification, and assignment of a response to resolve the issues.

+#### Using External Auditors

+  * Many organizations choose to conduct independent audits by hiring external security auditors.
+Additionally, some laws and regulations require external audits.
+External audits provide a level of objectivity that an internal audit cannot provide, and they bring a fresh, outside perspective to internal policies, practices, and procedures.

+  * An *interim report* is a written or verbal report given to the organization about any observed security weaknesses or policy/procedure mismatches that demand immediate attention.
+Auditors issue interim reports whenever a problem or issue is too important to wait until the final audit report.

+  * `exit conference` findings and discuss resolution issues

+  * After the organization receives the final audit report, internal auditors review it and make recommendations to senior management based on the report.
+Senior management is responsible for selecting which recommendations to implement and for delegating implementation requirements to internal personnel.